Budgeting for Employee Recognition

 Before digging into the actual budgeting exercise, it’s important to level-set on why you’re considering bringing in an employee recognition platform so you can contextualize your budget with a legitimate need and urgency.

-“Doing what’s best for your employees does not contradict doing what’s best for your company,” Cheryl Smith, Director of Sales at Kudos, explains.
 The Gallup Q12 Meta-Analysis is a fantastic resource to reference when building your case for the importance and impact of recognition.
 Here are some highlights:

 5. Employee recognition drives employee performance and productivity and business performance overall.
-Humans have an innate need to be seen by and receive praise from others, and employee recognition does just that.
-Organizations with employee recognition programs are 12x more likely to have strong business outcomes.
-Learn more.
+Humans have an innate need to be seen by and receive praise from others, and employee recognition does just that. 👉 Learn more on how recognition boosts performance.

 Building Your Budget